Maine Bicycle Accidents: Bicycle Accident Injuries

 - Facial injury—facial injuries are extremely common among bicycle accident victims because bicyclists lack any facial protection.
 Some facial injuries include: broken jaw, nose, chipped teeth, damaged or loss of an eye, broken facial bones, such as check or forehead bones, and extreme scarring that can last a lifetime depending upon the severity.

 - Broken or fractured bones—bike accidents commonly lead to broken legs, arms, hip, neck, back, shoulder, and nearly any other bone in the body.
 Multiple bone breaks are not uncommon in serious bike accidents.
 Broken bones can necessitate extensive treatment, rehabilitation, and recovery.

 - Death—over 700 individuals each year are killed in bicycle accidents.
 With no barrier of protection between you and the motorist, or other object such as a tree or building, the chances of suffering a fatal injury are severe.

 At Peter Thompson & Associates, we take great pride in assisting injured bicycle victims in their time of need.
 Our zealous attorney staff will seek to ensure you receive the compensation to which you are entitled to for your: past medical bills, emergency transportation bills, future medical bills, lost wages, pain and suffering, loss of enjoyment, and psychiatric injuries.
-Call us today at 1 (800) 804-2004 to schedule a free initial consultation with one of our experienced and compassionate Maine bike accident attorneys.
+Call us today at 1 (800) 804-2004 to schedule an initial consultation with one of our experienced and compassionate Maine bike accident attorneys.